Note: This is a general guide for all vehicles.

 WARNING: Remember at all times that gasoline is highly flammable.
 Keep a fire extinguisher nearby whenever you are working with the fuel system.
 Avoid smoking, and keep any sparks or other sources of ignition away from the vehicle and fuel tank.
 Never use an incandescent trouble light near the fuel tank because the hot surface of the light bulb can ignite any fuel that might spill or splash on it.
-Fuel vapors are heavier than air and can also travel a long distance along the garage floor.
+Fuel vapors are heavier than air and can also travel a long distance along the garage floor, work in a well ventilated area.
 Be aware of any electrical equipment that could ignite the spilled fuel.
 Work with caution.

-- Relieve the fuel tank pressure by loosening the gas cap.
+- Relieve the fuel tank pressure by first loosening the gas cap.

 - Remove the fuel pump fuse or relay (refer to your owner's manual for location).

 - Start and run the engine until the fuel in the lines is used up and the engine stops.

 - Crank the engine for two seconds to remove any remaining pressure.